suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 It would be nice to add an image for the restaurant so we know what the place looks like.

-When storing user provided assets we can choose between hosting these assets ourselves or using an external service to do so.
-Storing them ourselves gives us more control over how these assets are stored.
-However, external services are often more optimized for this process, provied lower cost storage options, provide faster networking and more geographically distributed caching of these assets making for a more efficient service for our users.
+When storing user-provided assets we can choose between hosting these assets ourselves or using an external service.
+Storing them ourselves gives us more control.
+However, external services are often optimized for this process, provide lower-cost storage options, faster networking, and more geographically distributed caching of these assets making for a more efficient service for our users.

 The following are some of the popular choices for asset storage.